 Tetra is developing a platform of drug products to treat cognitive impairment.
-The primary focus of our drug development effort is memory improvement.
-The way we store memories in our brain is by changing the connection between brain cells.
-These connections are known as synapses.
 Cognitive impairment occurs when synapses within the brain do not communicate properly at a cellular level.
 Cognitive problems occur when there is too much activity, or not enough—when neurons do not signal properly.
 Within brain cells, the substance which controls the way synapses communicate is cyclic AMP, or cAMP.

 Tetra’s science builds on previous work by Nobel laureates that identified PDE4 (Phosphodiesterase 4) as a key enzyme that shapes proper cAMP signaling.
 Specifically, PDE4 limits the spread of cAMP so that spatial and temporal patterning of information is maintained.

-Our lead drug targeting PDE4D, BPN14770, is being developed for treating cognitive impairment in Alzheimer’s disease or schizophrenia with potential applications for Huntington’s disease, Fragile X syndrome, autism, and major depression.
+Our lead drug targeting PDE4D, BPN14770, is being developed for treating cognitive impairment in Fragile X Syndrome and Alzheimer’s disease with potential applications for Huntington’s disease, schizophrenia, and major depression.
 Rather than addressing a specific chemical deficit or dysfunction in a specific neural circuit, targeting PDE4D has the potential to augment the fundamental processes underlying learning and memory in the human brain, thereby allowing compensatory brain mechanisms to improve function in the diseased brain.

 MEDICINES FOR ALZHEIMER'S DISEASE | TETRA CO-INVESTIGATORS